tekdemo/AS5050/README.md

 AS5050 Arduino Lib
 ====================
-This is a utility library for interfacing with the AS5050 magnetic rotary encode chip.
+This is a utility library for interfacing with the AS5050 magnetic rotary encoder chip.
 While still a work in progress, it currently can do the following:

 Current Features
 ----------------